How to Use Code signing in MacOS?

 Using Code signing in MacOS

 By digitally signing your code with a code signing certificate, you can verify your identity as a developer and protect your users from potential security risks.
-If you’re a macOS user looking for how to sign a code in Mac OS, this installation blog is your Apple Code signing Guide that will help you through the process step-by-step.
+If you’re a MacOS user looking to learn how to sign a code in Mac OS, this installation blog is your Apple Code signing Guide that will help you through the step-by-step process.

-The process is a simple and straightforward task that can be accomplished using Apple’s codesign tool through the command line.
+The process is a simple task that can be accomplished using Apple’s codesign tool through the command line.
 However, if you want your application distribution to be done through the App Store or want it to be opened with an enabled Gatekeeper, having a Code Signing certificate alone is not enough.

 Let’s Begin the Installation